-With that said, we’re sure that if you went looking at the vast array of hiking tents, you might be a little overwhelmed by all the choices available.
+With that said, we’re sure that if you went looking at the vast array of hiking tents or just comparing hammocks vs tents, you might be a little overwhelmed by all the choices available.

 Well, that’s where we come in.
 We are happy to give you a brief rundown of what you might want to look for when you’re trying to choose the best hiking tent for your personal needs.

 The Different Categories of Hiking Tents

 First of all, there are many different tents available to choose from.
 Tents for hiking fall into one of five different categories, as described by BackPacker.com: